chris-wood/draft-arc/draft-yun-privacypass-crypto-arc.md

   - m1Commit: Element, a public key to the client secret (m1).
   - tag: Element, the tag element used for enforcing the presentation limit.
-  - presentationProof: ZKProof, a proof of correct generation of the presentation.
+  - presentationProof: String (ZKProof), a proof of correct generation of the presentation.

 Parameters:
 - G: Group